Carolina Hurricanes: Tom Dundon and the "Bunch of Jerks" era (2017–present)

 Ultimately, on May 8, 2018, the Hurricanes announced the hiring of former Atlanta Thrashers general manager Don Waddell as team president and general manager.
 Waddell had previously been serving as the team's interim general manager since the promotion of Francis.
 At the same time, it was announced that former team captain Rod Brind'Amour had been named head coach, after serving with the team as an assistant coach since 2011.
 On April 4, 2019, the Hurricanes won 3–1 over the New Jersey Devils, clinching a playoff spot for the first time since 2009 and only the second time since their Cup win.
-During their stretch run, the Hurricanes gained notice for their on-ice victory celebrations, which they called "Storm Surges."
-This led Don Cherry of Hockey Night in Canada to call the Hurricanes a "bunch of jerks."
+During their stretch run, the Hurricanes gained notice for their on-ice victory celebrations, which they called "Storm Surges".
+This led Don Cherry of Hockey Night in Canada to call the Hurricanes a "bunch of jerks".
 The Hurricanes adopted "Bunch of Jerks" as a battle cry, even going as far as projecting it on the ice at PNC Arena before and after games.
 During the 2019 Stanley Cup playoffs, on April 24, the Hurricanes defeated the defending 2018 Stanley Cup champions, the Washington Capitals, 4–3 in double overtime in game seven, winning their first playoff series since 2009.
-The team would then go on to defeat the New York Islanders in four straight games in the second round, recording the first best-of-seven playoff series sweep in franchise history, and advancing to the Eastern Conference Finals for the first time since 2009.
+The team would then go on to defeat the New York Islanders in four straight games in the second round, recording the first best-of-seven playoff series sweep in franchise history, and advancing to the conference finals for the first time since 2009.
 It was also the first time since 1993 that an opposing team (the Islanders), that swept their opponent in the first round, the Pittsburgh Penguins, would then go on to lose four straight and drop the series.
-This trend continued into the third round against the Hurricanes favor as they themselves were swept by the Boston Bruins, thus losing the 2019 Eastern Conference Finals.
+This trend continued into the third round against the Hurricanes' favor as they themselves were swept by the Boston Bruins, thus losing the conference finals.

 On February 22, 2020, on the 40th anniversary of the Miracle on Ice, Hurricanes emergency goaltender David Ayres became the first emergency goaltender in NHL history to win a game, a 6–3 win against the Toronto Maple Leafs, the team whose minor league affiliate he works for as a Zamboni driver and maintenance man.
 The season would come to an abrupt end on March 11 due to the COVID-19 pandemic.
 On August 3, 2020, Andrei Svechnikov became the first Hurricanes/Whalers player to score a hat trick in the postseason in a 4–1 win over the New York Rangers.
 By beating the Rangers, the Hurricanes made the playoffs for a second straight season.
 However, they lost to the Bruins in five games.
 The loss also marked the first time since the 2001 playoffs that the Hurricanes lost in the first round.